1966–67 NHL season: Regular season

+but slumped later and finished fourth.

 Terry Sawchuk got his 99th shutout when Toronto blanked Detroit 4–0 on February 25.
 He got his 100th career shutout on March 4, when Toronto defeated Chicago 4–0.

 Bobby Hull scored his 50th goal of the season when Chicago lost to Toronto 9–5 on March 18 at Maple Leaf Gardens.
 Another superlative for the Black Hawks was Stan Mikita, who tied the league scoring record with 97 points in claiming the Art Ross Trophy for the third time.
 Mikita was also awarded the Hart Memorial Trophy as most valuable player.

 The Chicago Black Hawks, who had won three Stanley Cups, finished first overall in the standings for the first time in their history, a full seventeen points ahead of the Montreal Canadiens and nineteen ahead of the Toronto Maple Leafs.

 The Boston Bruins missed the playoffs, their last time before their record 29-season playoff streak.